 The institutional EOP applies institution-wide to all buildings or properties owned, operated or controlled by MD Anderson, including its Houston-area locations.
-The Bastrop and Smithville Science Park Campuses are not included in the institutional EOP.
-Those campuses have their own site-specific plans.
+The Bastrop Campus is not included in the institutional EOP.
+Bastrop maintains its own site-specific plans.